by Cat, Aug 2007 (and updated many times) (photo, right, by Cat)

 - Limonene (from orange peel) has been demonstrated to have low toxicity (from D-Limonene: Safety and Clinical Applications (3);

-- Citral (from orange peel) is considered toxic because it and vitamin A are mutual antagonists, so if you consume much citrus peel, be sure your vitamin-A intake is sufficient.
-That is, sufficient vitamin A reduces the toxicity of citral. (from Wikipedia on orange peel (4), American Journal of Clinical Nutrition (5), Journal of Embryology (6)).
+- Citral (from orange peel) is considered toxic because it and vitamin A are mutual antagonists, so if you consume much citrus peel, be sure your vitamin-A intake is sufficient (sufficient vitamin A reduces the toxicity of citral), and take them at different times of the day. (from Wikipedia on orange peel (4), American Journal of Clinical Nutrition (5), Journal of Embryology (6)).

-Alternately, instead of fresh citrus, you could make Lacto-fermented Citrus Marmalade (without much sugar) which deactivates (by fermentation) much of the toxins in the zest, and would also increase the probiotics in the smoothie.
+Alternately, instead of fresh citrus, you could make Fermented Orange and/or other Citrus, including the peel, which deactivates (by fermentation) much of the toxins in the zest, and would also increase the probiotics in the smoothie.

 Some people don’t like to combine citrus with other fruits, as this combo can be acidifying, but this recipe calls for such a small amount of orange pulp (1/8 of an orange) that I can’t see the harm, and I’m not totally convinced that the food-combining people have it right.

 I consider banana essential, as it provides needed potassium (when I skip it for several days, I experience leg cramps) and inulin fiber.
-One that is still slightly green, or at least no dark brown spots or lines on the peel, is high in this fiber and lower in sugar (fructose) than a fully ripe banana.
-A totally green banana is very low in sugar; instead it is rich in resistant starch (links to my old site) – starch that acts like fiber than sugar, and is excellent feed for your gut microbes.
+One that is still slightly green, or at least no dark brown spots or lines on the peel, is higher in this fiber and lower in sugar (fructose) than a fully ripe banana.
+A totally green banana is very low in sugar; instead it is rich in resistant starch – starch that acts more like fiber than sugar, and is excellent feed for your gut microbes.

 For the additional fruits, my fav combo is peach (or mango), and blackberries.
-But feel free to experiment with using different fruits in this recipe; try to include one from each category: stone fruits (peaches, plums, nectarines, cherries, or mangos) and berries (blackberries, marionberries, blueberries, huckleberries, or raspberries.
+But feel free to experiment with using different fruits in this recipe; try to include one from each category: stone fruits (peaches, plums, nectarines, cherries, or mangos. avocado) and berries (blackberries, marionberries, blueberries, huckleberries, or raspberries.

 Tart cherries might be especially helpful for those with arthritis or circulatory problems.
 Papaya is another great fruit, but most commercial papaya are GMO.